BitcoinDesign/Guide/guide/payments/overview.md

 This is radically different from the legacy financial system, where it is often possible for others to *pull* and withdraw money from your account (utility companies, financial institutions, merchants, etc.).
 When you make a payment, it will pass through systems that might delay, control or block the payment.
 ## Bitcoin transactions

-The most common bitcoin transactions simply contain instructions to move funds from one address to another.
+The most common Bitcoin transactions contain instructions to move funds from one address to another.
 Other types of transactions include creating multi-sig wallets or recording data on the blockchain.

 Once created, a transaction needs to be signed with the private key(s) of the sender(s), submitted to a node on the network for validation and propagation to other nodes.
 It then waits to be verified and included in a newly mined block, after which point it will be recorded on the blockchain.
 For this service, the sender will pay a fee for every transaction which goes to the node who mined the block as a reward.